workshopper/goingnative/exercises/lets_make_something_compile/problem.md

 ### _package.json_

 Take a look at your _package.json_.
-You will find some work has already been done for you, specifically dependencies have been included.
-Lets break down what each do, and why they make your life easier.
+You will find some work has already been done for you, specifically you have two dependencies to assist with add-on development:

-* `nan` - nan provides a standardized way to build native modules across different versions of node.
-From their _README.md_:
+* **NAN**: provides a standardized C++ interface to Node and V8
-    In a moment we will need to tell `node-gyp` where to find nan.

-*  `bindings` - bindings is a tool that greatly simplifies requiring native modules into your node apps.
-From their _README.md_:
+* **bindings**: a tool to help find the location of the *compiled* version of your add-on during runtime

 There is only one thing you need to do in this file, which is to tell node to look for your _.gyp_ file.
 Your mission: simply add `"gypfile": true` to your _package.json_